 Small amounts of aluminum can transfer from food contact materials to the food during storage or preparation.
 However, since most food contact materials made of aluminum are additionally coated, this usually does not represent a relevant exposure.
 It should be noted, however, that uncoated aluminum items such as grill cups or uncoated baking sheets should not come into contact with highly acidic or highly salty foods (e.g., lemon, sauerkraut, tomatoes, barbecue marinades).

 Aluminum is used in various cosmetic products.
 It is used as a metallic pigment for coloration in lipsticks, eye shadows or other decorative cosmetics.
 In sunscreens, aluminum is used to coat UV filters such as titanium dioxide.
 In toothpaste, aluminum compounds are used, for example, to prevent tooth decay or to remove plaque.
 In the form of aluminum chloride, aluminum chlorohydrate or the various aluminum-zirconium complexes (generally "aluminum salts"), it is used as an antiperspirant ingredient in antiperspirants.
 This distinguishes antiperspirants from deodorants, which contain only antibacterial substances and fragrances to stop unpleasant perspiration odors.
 Natural deodorants" are also generally based on the use of aluminum sulfates (alum stone, ammonium alum).
-Based on current data, antiperspirants contribute only very slightly to the total absorption of aluminum.
+Based on current data, antiperspirants contribute very little to the overall intake of aluminum.

 Occupational exposure during aluminum production is classified as carcinogenic to humans (Group 1) according to the International Agency for Research on Cancer (IARC).
 This means that there is sufficient evidence to confirm with reasonable certainty a bladder cancer and lung cancer causing effect in humans from exposure during aluminum production (IARC, 2005).
 These carcinogenic effects of aluminum are due to inhalation exposure (i.e., uptake via the respiratory tract).
 With respect to oral exposure, EFSA concluded in 2008 that aluminum is not carcinogenic at doses supplied through the diet (EFSA, 2008).